-- a Menu: - b : To tap on the user can select the item Review, Edit patient information, Current exam and About. - c Review: After entering Review in the current diagnostic, the user can choose to view an ultrasonic image or video in Cine - Graphic to review.
-By tapping the user can choose "Batch Management" or "Export Report".
-Tap Batch Management, the user can select, delete, export multiple stored images (available format: .jpg, .png, .bmp and.dcm.. dcm file is optional) or videos (available format: .mp4) to local storage, and upload DICOM files (optional) to the server.
-Tap Export Report, the user can export the diagnosis to pdf with the patient's information, selected images, measurement information, annotation. signature, and date. - d Edit Patient Information: This is used to enter or modify patient information stored in the local database.
+- a Menu: - b To tap on the user can select the item Review, Edit patient information, Current exam and About. - Review: After entering Review in the current diagnostic, the user can choose to view an ultrasonic image or video in Cine

+Graphic to review.
+By tapping in the user can choose "Batch Management" or "Export Report".
+Tap Batch Management, the user can select, delete, export multiple stored images (available format: .jpg, .png, .bmp and.dcm..dcm file is optional) or videos (available format: .mp4) to local storage, and upload DICOM files (optional) to the server.
+Tap Export Report, the user can export the diagnosis to pdf with the patient's information, selected images, measurement information, annotation, signature, and date.

+- d Edit Patient Information: This is used to enter or modify patient information stored in the local database.
 The default name of the current patient is "Quick ID".
 Images and videos are saved in each patient study record.
 The default values for the items on the current patient information edit screen are the values stored in the local database.
-Press the "Save" button that is on

-- the screen in the upper right corner to update new data to the local database - e Current examination: Select the scanned part of the human body.
+Press the "Save" button that is on the screen in the upper right corner to update new data to the local database. - e Current examination: Select the scanned part of the human body.
 The user can directly touch the scanned part of the human body in the Current Exam to get the current scanned part of the human body.
-Users can also add custom presets. - f About: The user can review the company name, app version, website, credit, OpenCV license agreement, copyright announcement... and so on. - g Other: - h in Freeze or Live mode. - The ultrasound image part can be enlarged for full-screen viewing.
+Users can also add custom presets. - f About: The user can review the company name, app version, website, credit, OpenCV license agreement, copyright announcement... and so on. - g Other: - i A: The ultrasound image part can be enlarged to

+- Full-screen view.
 Whether it is Freeze or Live status or viewing historical records, this function can be used if the ultrasound image is displayed. - j Finalize Scan: When the user presses Finalize Scan, a diagnostic is terminated and the time spent on that diagnostic is calculated and the value is displayed under Saved Scan.
 Then, updating the list of previous diagnostics causes the status of that diagnostic to no longer be in progress.
-Create a new exam automatically after returning to the home page. - 3.
-Additional Features - a DICOM (optional): When capturing images, they can be saved as a medical image format (.dcm).
-This format will add more complete information related to the image and can be uploaded to the DICOM server. - b The combination of mode buttons in the scan state (optional): - c Case 1: B-mode and M-mode without Live status - d Case 2: B mode, M mode, CF mode, PD mode, PW sample gate mode positioning and PW mode in Live status.
+Create a new exam automatically after returning to the home page.

+3. Additional Features

+- DICOM (optional): When capturing images, they can be saved as a medical image format (.dcm).
+This format will add more complete information related to the image and can be uploaded to the DICOM server. - b The combination of mode buttons in the scan state (optional): - Case 1: B-mode and M-mode without Live status - d Case 2: B mode, M mode, CF mode, PD mode, PW sample gate mode positioning and PW mode in Live status.